Facets-cloud/InCa/docs/2_terminologies.md

 ### Definition

 Intents are the building blocks that form an Infrastructure Catalog.
-An Intent identifies itself with a name, states its purpose, provides its specifications, dependencies on other Intents and how other Intents can interact with it.
+An Intent identifies itself with a name, states its purpose, provides its specifications, dependencies on other Intents, and how other Intents can interact with it.

 ### Rationale

-The building blocks of an Infrastructure Catalog must clearly capture and describe the software architect's "Intent".
-Hence, the term "Intent" in InCa to refer to these building blocks.
+The building blocks of an Infrastructure Catalog must clearly capture and describe the software architect's "Intent."
+Hence, the term "Intent" in InCa refers to these building blocks.

 ### Example

 In the catalog discussed earlier, the "orders-database" would be one of the Intents.
-It would state that it is named "orders-database".
+It would state that it is named "orders-database."
 It would specify the type of database (e.g., MySQL), version, configuration settings, and any initialization scripts required.
-It would also provide the connection details that other Intents, such as "orders-backend", need to interact with it.
+It would also provide the connection details that other Intents, such as "orders-backend," need to interact with it.

 ---